Romaine Hart

 Romaine Jennifer Hart (14 June 1933 – 28 December 2021) was a British film executive.
-She opened a stylish cinema named The Screen on the Green in Islington.
-She ran a small film distribution company that ran a number of cinemas.
+She opened the Screen on the Green in Islington, London, and founded a small film distribution company.

-Life
+Early life and education

-Hart was born in Streatham in 1933, the only child of Goldie and Alex Bloom.
-Her father's family had been involved in the cinema business since the silent era.
-She left school in Brighton at sixteen and went to secretarial college, but was allowed to help organise the Royal Cinema in Deal.
-She inherited a financial interest in Bloom Theatres in 1968, after the death of her father.
+Hart was born in Streatham, London, the only child of Goldie and Alex Bloom.
+Her father's family had been involved in the cinema business since the silent film era.
+She left school in Brighton at sixteen and attended secretarial college, but was allowed to help organise the Royal Cinema in Deal.

-Hart re-opened The Screen on the Green cinema on 13 September 1970, in the "fleapit" Rex Cinema in Islington, which she had inherited.
-The Screen on the Green was comprehensively modernised in February 1981 by architects Fletcher Priest, who used chrome and glass to restyle the building.
-They created a foyer space, which reduced the cinema's capacity to 300 seats.
-The 1969 film, Downhill Racer, starring Robert Redford, was an inspired choice for the first film at the re-opened cinema, which Quentin Tarantino would call the "coolest cinema in London".
-The first-night audience included Richard Attenborough, Laurence Olivier and Brian Forbes.
-Her programmer was Roger Austin.